& DARLINGTON POINT

 A pictorial history of Coleambally can be seen at the Murrumbidgee Shire Office in Brolga Place.
 It is interesting to look at the development of the town through the camera lens.
 John McInnes Square in Brolga Place was constructed as a town square in 1988 as a Bicentennial project.
 The pergola is constructed of local redgum timber and is covered with wisteria to provide shade in summer.
 Public toilets are located here along with plenty of seating.

-The Caravan Park kiosk and the Shell Coleambally Roadhouse provide takeaways.
-TT's Coffee Shop, Gail's Restaurant, the Coleambally Bowling Club and the Brolga Hotel all provide excellent takeaway or dine-in meals.
-The ambience of the restaurant at the Coleambally Motel is hard to beat after a hard day on the road.
-Bookings are advised.
+The Caravan Park kiosk and the BP Coleambally Roadhouse provide takeaways.
+The Coffee Nest Cafe, the Coleambally Bowling Club and the Brolga Hotel all provide excellent takeaway or dine-in meals.
 The Coleambally Bowling Club and the Brolga Hotel are the main centres of entertainment.
 Accommodation is available at the Coleambally Motel, Brolga Hotel/Motel or the Coleambally Caravan Park.
 Private bed & breakfasts or farm stays are available on request at the Tourist Information Centre.

-The main retail centre, Brolga Place, offers banking services, a supermarket, butcher, post office, newsagent, fabric, manchester and craft supplies, ladies boutique, hair salon, coffee shop, children's, teenage and men's fashions.
-There is also a footwear shop, pharmacy and electrical supplier.
+The main retail centre, Brolga Place, offers banking services, a supermarket, butcher, post office, fabric, manchester and craft supplies, ladies boutique, hair salon, coffee shop and pharmacy.
 Ample off-street parking is provided and friendly country service is assured.
 Coleambally is serviced by a medical practice, a fully manned ambulance station, an aged care hostel and community health centre.
 The industrial areas provide the town with automotive and tyre services, transport, hardware and building supplies and also engineering and agricultural industries.
 The extensive operations of Sunrice's Coleambally Rice Mill are a short drive from the centre of town.

 Tennis, netball, basketball, football, bowls, cricket and squash are all catered for in the recreation area.
 The swimming pool is a must in the long hot summer, with shaded grassed areas to relax in after your swim.
 A short drive from the town centre takes you to the clay target shooting, pistol club or golf course, one of the best sand green courses in the area.
 Visitors are welcome to join in any sporting activity.